La Jolla submits Children's Pool structural report and awaits word on sought-after repairs to seawall - NewsBreak

 Working group

-Given all the work and attention being given to the Children’s Pool, LJP&B decided to form a working group to connect with Mangano, the city and the board, provide updates when available, seek funding when a project is proposed and approved, and other tasks that may arise. ◆
+Given all the work and attention being given to the Children’s Pool, La Jolla Parks & Beaches decided to form a working group to connect with Mangano, the city and the board, provide updates when available, seek funding when a project is proposed and approved, and other tasks that may arise.

 Comments / 0